Guillaume de Pierre Godin: Life

 Godin was born in Bayonne and spent his early years in south-west France.
 In 1292 he was briefly in Paris, where he was an early opponent of Duns Scotus.
 From 1306 he was master of the Sacred Palace.
 His work there as lecturer was important in creating the Dominican orthodox Thomist position.

-On either December 23 or 24, 1312, Godin was named a cardinal by Pope Clement V. He was Cardinal Priest of Santa Cecilia in Trastevere until sometime after September 12, 1317, when he was transferred to be Cardinal Bishop of Sabina.
+On either 23 or 24 December 1312, Godin was named a cardinal by Pope Clement V. He was Cardinal Priest of Santa Cecilia in Trastevere until sometime after 12 September 1317, when he was transferred to be Cardinal Bishop of Sabina.